Skip to main content

 Step 3: Send From New Domain

-Once all the records are verified you'll be able to send emails from an address on that domain.
+Once all the records are verified, you'll be able to send emails from an address on that domain.

 1. Go to Settings > Mail > General.